Health and Safety 5 Steps to a Risk Assessment

 - Biological hazards such as infectious diseases, occupational diseases contracted from working environments such as asbestosis as result of exposure to asbestos, and others.

 Step 2 – Decide who may be harmed and how they could come to harm

 This step involves identifying who is at risk by starting with full- and part-time employees.
-Employers must also assess the risks faced by contractors, visitors, clients, and other members of the public who may enter the premises.
+Employers must also assess the hazards faced by contractors, visitors, clients, and other members of the public who may enter the premises.